Python-Test-Engineer/PyTest-Cookbook/docs/pytest/pytest_allure.md

 # Allure Reporting - Windows

-A fine article, as ever, is https://pytest-with-eric.com/reporting/pytest-allure-report/
+This has not been installed in PyTest-Full-Stack but a fine article, as ever, is https://pytest-with-eric.com/reporting/pytest-allure-report/.

 You will need Allure to run this repo and Java needs to be installed.